Tsoronis/AFNS_Master_Thesis_Code/README.md

-# Master Thesis Code, provided by Jakob Jakob Meldgaard & Alexandros Bøgeskov-Tsoronis
+# Master Thesis Code, provided by Jakob Meldgaard & Alexandros Bøgeskov-Tsoronis

 Our Master Thesis is titled **Are Arbitrage-Free conditions on the Popular Nelson-Siegel Model Practical?** and is about the implementation of the Arbitrage Free Nelson Siegel (AFNS).